-A: Overtime may be paid in certain circumstances if you work above and beyond your scheduled hours, in accordance with the Employment Legislation.
+A: Overtime may be paid in certain circumstances if you work above and beyond your scheduled hours, in accordance with the Conditions of Service.
 In the case of an ongoing incident, any time over your agreed hours are considered as continuation of duty and will be paid at time and a third.
 There are also times when you may agree to work overtime and be paid either time and a half or double time depending on the circumstances.

 Q: What hours will I be working?

-A: Initially during the training programme the hours are from 0800 to 1600 hours, with some flexibility.
-Upon successful termination of the programme you will be placed onto shift hours.
+A: Initially during the training programme, the hours are from 0800 to 1600 hours, with some flexibility.
+Upon successful termination of the initial programme, you will be deployed to a Response Team and work shifts.
 Our current shift pattern for uniformed core policing is as follows; two early shifts, two late shifts and two night shifts followed by four days off in a constantly repeating 10 week cycle, it also includes two mandatory training days within the 10 week cycle.
-Please see below sample 10-week shift cycle.

 Q: Can I work in a specialised department: